 Placement of Tourism in the Federal Constitution

-Due to its multifaceted nature, tourism is a concurrent matter that involves all tiers of government.
-Accordingly, there is a need to engage with the National Assembly to properly place tourism on the Concurrent List in the federal constitution and remove all ambiguity around it.
+Due to its multifaceted nature, tourism is a concurrent matter involving all government tiers.
+Accordingly, the National Assembly must be engaged in properly placing tourism on the Concurrent List in the federal constitution and removing all ambiguity around it.
 This is necessary for tourism to thrive as envisaged.

 Leveraging on the Open Skies Agreement and the Single African Market

-The Open Skies Agreement, a key component of the African Continental Free Trade Area (AfCFTA) agreement, has the potential to transform Nigeria’s tourism landscape.
-By removing restrictive air travel regulations, the agreement fosters greater connectivity and accessibility, making it easier for international tourists to explore Nigeria’s tourism assets.
-Improved air transport infrastructure, combined with streamlined visa processes, will attract a larger number of visitors, providing a significant boost to the tourism industry.
+The Open Skies Agreement, a key component of the African Continental Free Trade Area (AfCFTA) agreement, can transform Nigeria’s tourism landscape.
+By removing restrictive air travel regulations, the deal fosters greater connectivity and accessibility, making it easier for international tourists to explore Nigeria’s tourism assets.
+Improved air transport infrastructure, combined with streamlined visa processes, will attract more visitors, significantly boosting the tourism industry.

 Strengthening Institutional and Human Capacity Development Across the Industry